Is It OK to Run Every Day? What Are the Benefits?

 3.Compromised Mental Health

-Exercising regularly can help improve your mental health by lowering stress, improving sleep quality, and boosting mood, per a July 2008 study in the Journal of Endocrinological Investigation.
+Exercising regularly can help improve your mental health by lowering stress, improving sleep quality and boosting mood, according to a July 2008 study in the Journal of Endocrinological Investigation.

 However, exercising too frequently can be detrimental to your mental well-being.
 As part of your body's response to running, your levels of cortisol (stress hormone) spike.
 With adequate recovery, this comes back down.
 Without it, these levels stay elevated and can lead to chronic stress and hormone imbalance.